Royal Caribbean Group: iCON Infrastructure partnership

 Royal Caribbean Group and iCON Infrastructure entered a partnership in 2022 to own, manage, and develop strategic cruise port infrastructure in home ports and key ports of call.
 The partnership includes Royal Caribbean International-operated Terminal A in PortMiami, as well as several development projects in Spain, Italy, and the U.S. Virgin Islands.
 Royal Caribbean Group holds a 10% stake.

-Wamos Air

-Wamos Air (formerly Pullmantur Air) is a wet-leasing and charter airline headquartered in Madrid, Spain.
-Royal Caribbean Group holds a 19% stake.

 Strategic partnership with Meyer Turku and Finland

-In December 2022, Royal Caribbean announced a strategic partnership with Meyer Turku and the government of Finland to chart the way forward for innovative and sustainable shipbuilding in Finland.
+In December 2022, Royal Caribbean announced a strategic partnership with Meyer Turku and the government of Finland to engage in sustainable shipbuilding in Finland.